user8595/user8595.github.io/content/posts/random-thoughts.md

 draft: false
 title: Random thought i had at 3AM
 tags: ["Vent", "Thoughts"]
+summary: "Just a random vent i had after waking up in the middle of the night."
 ---

 Being as a person that is currently learning what i'm consider as an "accidental passion", which is graphic design, as i don't actually wanted to learn this at first place, but ended up liking it, but since i chose the "wrong" major while looking for a school to apply, yet i still don't have a single life changing skill in my life. yet, and im 17 years late to do it, and the worst part is, i dont know what to write after this.
 Add that with not being able to understand (some long and even short) conversations, and also not able to speak at others without feeling that someone is looking at me, probably and usually making fun of myself.
 As a person from a struggling third country, there must be a solution.
 How am i in this body??